ikarabag1/entity-relationship-diagrams/README.md

 ## extra resuources

+* [this blog](https://desk.draw.io/support/solutions/articles/16000042371-embed-a-diagram-in-github-markdown) demonstrates how to connect your `draw.io` to your github markdowns
 * [this](https://miro.com/templates/entity-relationship-diagram/) a an ERD template to use with a mire board
 * here is a [github blog](https://github.blog/2022-02-14-include-diagrams-markdown-files-mermaid/) about using mermaid in your `README.mds`